SDU-Bioinfo/bioinfo2024/readme.txt

 #### submission requirements ####

-The final program should be submitted as a Docker (refer to docker directory).
+The submission detail will be provided later.